AElfProject/AElf/docs/Introduction/quickstart.md

 ...
     ```

 Note that a more detailed section about the cli can be found [here].
-The last line should give you the path to the default **data directory**.
+The last line should give you the path to the default **data directory**, the command will automatically create the folder for you if it doesn't exist.

-### Install Redis:
-You will now need to install Redis as our node needs a key-value database to store the blockchain data.

-### Node configuration:
+### Node configuration
 We have one last step before we can run the node, we have to set up some configuration.
 Navigate into the **AElf.Launcher** directory:

 ```bash
 cd AElf.Launcher/
 ```

+This will require the information printed during the creation of the account.
 Open the **appsettings.json** file and edit the following sections:

 The miners account:
 ```json